DaemonSnake/single-header/README.md

 - replaces them with `#include` directives that are as close to the original as possible.
 - Offers protection against multiple inclusions with either `#ifdef` or `#pragma once`.

+Limitations:
+- all preprocessor conditions (`#if`/`#else`/`#endif`) that occurs outside system headers will be evaluated.
+  Only way to prevent this would be to implement a custom mock C-preprocessor.

 ### Example

 for the following project